 Most impressive of all though, was the awareness that my aunt and uncle had a David Bowie record collection.
 Their LP stash was infinitely better than anything we had at home, and as I moved further into my teens I was keen to investigate.
-However, vinyl was a sacred, fragile, scary thing back then, and it was both unofficially agreed betweeen me and my uncle and I that wasn’t to touch the LPs, so it was cassettes for me.
-One Bowie album that was available on chrome tape rather than vinyl was a copy of “Heroes”, and I went for this one because of, unsurprisingly, the title song.
+However, vinyl was a sacred, fragile, scary thing back then, and it was both unofficially agreed between my uncle and I that I wasn’t to touch the LPs, so it was cassettes only for me.
+One Bowie album that was available on chrome tape rather than vinyl was “Heroes”, and I went for this one because of, unsurprisingly, my existing love for the title song.
 It was one of Bowie’s hits that had already broken through to my consciousness, and this was back in the day when there was no rhyme or reason to my Bowie knowledge.
 For example, I assumed that since 1980’s ‘Ashes to Ashes’ namedropped Major Tom, then it must have come out the same time as ‘Space Oddity’ eleven years earlier.

 However, unlike the glammier stuff I knew like ‘Changes’ or ‘Starman’, “Heroes” didn’t feel so obviously rooted in the past – you know, clearly from the early seventies.
-It felt alien and futuristic, strangely contemporary, which wasn’t surprising given its second wind of popularity in the 90’s as an Elder Statesman’s Classic, occasionally and incongruously blended into the tracklisting of various Best Anthems Ever compilations of the time amongst all the Blurs and Oasises (or Oases, if you want to get all grammatical an’ shit).
+It felt alien and futuristic, strangely contemporary, which wasn’t surprising given its second wind of popularity in the 90’s as an Elder Statesman’s Classic, where it was occasionally and incongruously blended into the tracklistings of various Best Anthems Ever compilations of the time amongst all the Blurs and Oasises (or Oases, if you want to get all grammatical and shit).
 It still felt new.
 In fact, it felt more fresh and exciting than most of the Britpop stuff on all those contemporary mixtapes.

-What is it about this song?
+So what is it about this song?
 I mean, the most obvious thing is that it’s beautiful.
 Direct, yet mysterious.
 Accessible, yet original, and even experimental.
-On the surface it’s a great, anthemic, sing-a-long classic, yet listen here, there and everywhere.
-Over it’s six minutes we have a suspended, distilled aura of pure liquid sound.
+On the surface it’s a great, anthemic, sing-a-long classic, yet… listen here, there and everywhere.
+Over its six minutes we have a suspended, distilled aura of pure liquid sound.
 It’s difficult to know where one instrument starts and the other one ends.
 It’s a warm caress of swirling, dreamy, sensuousness, a gleaming, gorgeous spacecraft of a song, bursting at the seams with emotional power.
-For many it’s the man’s peak, and when I’m in the mood, it may very well be true for me as well.
+For many it’s the man’s peak, and when I’m in the mood, that may very well be true for me as well.
 I must say though that these days I do miss the time when the song was all it was, and by that I mean when there were no cover versions by Bob Dylan’s son, Oasis or X-Factor contestants.
-Back when it wasn’t being used in adverts.
+A time before it was being used in adverts.
 Or in a film.
 Back then, “Heroes” the song was it and only it for me, and it was a beautiful thing.
-It still is, but you know how some people can’t bear “Stairway to Heaven” anymore?
-Well, I still love “Heroes”, but it’s not as pure for me now as it was then.
-Except when it catches me unawares, and then it’s just like the first time.
+Of course, it still is, but you know how some people can’t bear to listen to “Stairway to Heaven” anymore?
+Well, I still love “Heroes”, but it’s just not as pure for me now as it was then.
+Except those times when it catches me unawares, and then….well, it’s just like the first time.

-The problem with the brilliance of “Heroes” the song is that for a while I didn’t bother with the rest of the album once I had acquired it.
-I just rewound back to the title track every time and listened to it over and over again.
+The problem with the brilliance of “Heroes” the song is that for a while I didn’t bother with the rest of “Heroes” the album once I had acquired it.
+I just rewound back to the title track every time and listened to that one song over and over again.
 I was so taken by those dense, dreamy layers of synthesisers, the yearn and passion of the vocals and the striking imagery that I was afraid that the rest of album wouldn’t match it.
-So I’d keep rewinding “Heroes” over and over again.
+So I’d keep rewinding and re-experiencing “Heroes”.
 By sheer clumsy rewind technique, I’d always end up hearing the end of track 2 – ‘Joe the Lion’ – fading out before the main feature, and that song sounded nothing like “Heroes”.
 It sounded like a right old mess, to be honest, so I didn’t investigate further.

-Then one day it happened.
+Then, one day, it happened.
 I can’t remember the specifics, but I listened to the whole thing in my bedroom, and it was my first ever instance of listening to an ‘old’ album all the way through.
-Until then I had only listened to new stuff, chiefly the music commonly referred to (now often pejoratively) as Britpop, but it turned out that the future of my musical pleasure lay in the past.
+Until then I had only listened to new stuff, chiefly the music commonly referred to (now often pejoratively) as Britpop, but it turned out that the future of my musical pleasure were to be found in the past.
 What’s great about ‘Heroes’ is that the title song, whilst a centrepiece, is definitely not representative of the album as a whole.
 The album is quite a twisted kaleidoscope of pop turned inside out and then given a drink or three.. well at least for the first half anyway.
-The first two songs, while rarely rated in the higher echelons of the Bowie canon, are nevertheless quite delightfully mad, off-the-chain pop nuggets, way more unhinged and mad-robotic than anything else I’d ever heard by the man.
-‘Beauty and the Beast’ chugs and splutters along thrillingly with its mechanised groove, beginning with what sounds like a android’s main processor being turned on, but get this – the android’s malfunctioning a bit, in fact it might be a little bit crazy.
-However, the rest of the band are too scared to go near it or piss it off, so it’s best that they just play, and maybe play a little bit crazy too, just to settle the machine down.
+The first two songs, while rarely rated in the higher echelons of the Bowie canon, are nevertheless quite delightfully wild, off-the-chain pop nuggets, way more unhinged and mad-robotic than anything else I’d ever heard by the man.
+‘Beauty and the Beast’ chugs and splutters along thrillingly with its mechanised groove, beginning with what sounds like a android’s main processor being turned on, but get this – the android’s malfunctioning a bit… in fact it might be a little bit crazy.
+However, the rest of the band are too scared to go near it or piss it off, so it’s best that they just play, and maybe play a little bit crazy too, just to placate the machine.
 Appropriately, given that this is the only true Berlin-based album, the backing vocals sound like ghoulishly decadent German cabaret – listen to the way they sing ‘daaahling’, it’s almost like a pantomime vampire troupe.

-‘Joe the Lion’ is stupid crazy – partly, it’s about a pissed-out-of-his-nut man offering spiritual guidance to whoever will nail him to his car.
+‘Joe the Lion’ is stupid crazy – partly, it’s about a pissed-out-of-his-nut man offering spiritual guidance to whoever will literally nail him to his car.
 This is based on an actual performance artist, Chris Burden, who really did this to himself.
-It begins with the album’s wild card, guest guitarist Robert Fripp, shredding the living shit out of his instrument.
-His introduction to the song will give anyone with a pulse an adrenaline rush– the rest of the band join in, and then Bowie comes in, sounding really drunk – I love hs vocals here.
+It begins with the album’s wild card, guest guitarist Robert Fripp, shredding the ever-living shit out of his instrument.
+His introduction to the song will give anyone with a pulse an adrenaline rush– the rest of the band soon join in, and then Bowie stumbles onto the scene, sounding really drunk – I love his vocals here.
 With the exception of the insane performance he gives on Scary Monsters‘ ‘It’s No Game (No.1)’, this album boasts some of his most mental singing.
 When he sings ‘this is the kiss off‘, it sounds like ‘this is a piss-up‘, which is utterly appropriate.
-When he sings ‘you’ll never know the real story’, it always makes me giggle, as does ‘you get up and SLEAH-EAP’.
+When he sings, conspiratorially, ‘you’ll never know the real story’, it always makes me giggle, as does ‘you get up and SLEAH-EAP’.
 After that it’s “Heroes” itself, so let’s move on to ‘Sons of the Silent Age’, a wildly melodramatic song, a lot like the more theatrical Bowie of yore – and it wasn’t until a little later that I realised just how funny it was when a friend of mine started pissing himself laughing during the chorus.
-I guess it’s the way he sings ‘BAEEBY, BAEEEBY!’ in a totally unshackled and totally deranged manner, and then these backing vocals come in, singing ‘sons of sound, sons of sound’ like they were performing for a radio jingle.
-It’s so over the top and yet crammed with superb lyrics that even though it’s arguably the album’s weakest track, it’s still an utter pleasure.
+I guess it’s the way he sings ‘BAEEBY, BAEEEBY!‘ in a totally unshackled and deranged manner, and then these backing vocals come in, singing ‘sons of sound, sons of sound’ like they were performing it for a radio jingle.
+It’s so over-the-top and yet crammed with superb lyrics that even though it’s arguably the album’s weakest track, it’s still an utter pleasure.
 I keep meaning to find out what the hell all that ‘listen to Sam Therapy and King Dice’ malarkey means, though.
 One day.